 Can your organization provide a point of contact that will be available to interface with the student design team?

 - A company representative should be available to interface with the students and project advisor on an as-needed basis.
 While weekly meetings are not generally required, a company official should be available to clarify requirements and answer questions when needed.

-Is the project worth a financial commitment of $5000?
+Is the project worth a modest financial commitment?

-- The sponsorship fee of $5000 is treated as a donation to the program and is acknowledged by the university in the form of a gift letter.
-Funds are used to support prototype construction and testing, as well as university support services such as the Tech Shop.
-The fee, which would buy less than a week's worth of a consulting engineer's time, typically provides the sponsor about 600 to 800 student engineering hours, along with 50 or more hours from the faculty advisor.
+- A modest sponsorship fee is required for each project.
+Sponsor funds primarily support fabrication and testing of prototype hardware produced by the student team.
+Sponsor funds are treated as a donation to the program and are acknowledged by the university in the form of a gift letter.
+In exchange for the fee, which would typically fund less than a week's worth of a consulting engineer's time, sponsors receive approximately 600 to 800 student engineering hours, along with 50 or more hours from the faculty advisor.

 Will the project fit the timeline?

 - Our students are creative, talented, and driven, and often come up with novel, practical design solutions that are of great benefit to the industrial sponsor.
 However, we cannot guarantee or warrantee any work done by our students, and suggest that a viable design solution not be critical to your enterprise.